Leaves: Evergreen. Scaly foliage arranged in flattened, drooping sprays. Deep green color with a white marking underneath on the leaves.

 Bark/Twigs: Brown to reddish-brown trunk and fibrous.
 Trunk is divided into thick rounded ridges and deep furrows.

 Flowers/Fruit: Inconspicuous flowers.
-Small ¼" round female cones with wrinkled scales.
+Small ¼ inch round female cones with wrinkled scales.

 Mature size and shape: Large.
-40-60’h.
+40 to 60 feet high.
 Pyramidal to conical tree with ascending branches, drooping at the tips and ending in flat sprays.

 General information/special features: Plant in full sun to partial shade.
 Prefers well-drained, moist soil.
 Does not thrive in excessive heat.
 Shelter from winds.